nespresso/ntaf/template/doc/Framework.md

         ```Gherkin
         Scenario: Unsuccessful login with invalid username
           Given I am a visitor
-          When I log in as customer toto@email.com/password
+          When I log in as a customer
           Then I should be a visitor
           And I should be told that I have provided wrong credentials
         ```